wtechgo/vidhop-linux/readme.md

 VidHop is like a Swiss knife for anyone interested in saving audiovisual content from the internet.

-VidHop for Linux also exists.
+VidHop for Android (Termux) also exists.
 Sync functionality is built-in on both Linux and Android versions of VidHop though that requires a working SSH connection between laptop and phone.

 Windows users can head over to [VidHop for Docker](https://github.com/wtechgo/vidhop-docker).
 This repo gets updated less